Geraldine Brooks (writer): Career

-As a foreign correspondent for The Wall Street Journal, she covered crises in Africa, the Balkans, and the Middle East.
-The stories from the Persian Gulf that she and her husband reported in 1990 received the Overseas Press Club's Hal Boyle Award for "Best Newspaper or Wire Service Reporting from Abroad".
-In 2006, she was awarded a fellowship at Harvard University's Radcliffe Institute for Advanced Study.
+As a foreign correspondent for The Wall Street Journal, Brooks covered crises in Africa, the Balkans, and the Middle East.
+The stories from the Persian Gulf that she and Tony Horwitz reported in 1990 earned the Overseas Press Club's Hal Boyle Award for Best Newspaper or Wire Service Reporting from Abroad.

 Brooks's first book, Nine Parts of Desire (1994), based on her experiences among Muslim women in the Middle East, was an international bestseller.
 It was translated into 17 languages.

-Foreign Correspondence (1997), which won the Nita Kibble Literary Award for women's writing, was a memoir and travel adventure about a childhood enriched by penpals from around the world, and her adult quest to find them.
+Her book Foreign Correspondence (1997), which won the Nita Kibble Literary Award for women's writing, is a memoir and travel adventure about a childhood enriched by pen pals from around the world, and her adult quest to find them.

-Her first novel, Year of Wonders, published in 2001, became an international bestseller.
-Set in 1666, the story depicts a young woman's battle to save fellow villagers as well as her own soul when the bubonic plague suddenly strikes her small Derbyshire village of Eyam.
+Her first novel, Year of Wonders (2001), became an international bestseller.
+Set in 1666, the story depicts a young woman's battle to save her fellow villagers as well as her own soul when the bubonic plague suddenly strikes her small Derbyshire village of Eyam.

-Her next novel, March (2005), was inspired by her fondness for Louisa May Alcott's Little Women, which her mother had given her.
-To connect that memorable reading experience to her new status in 2002 as an American citizen, she researched the Civil War historical setting of Little Women and decided to create a chronicle of wartime service for the "absent father" of the March girls.
-Some aspects of this chronicle were informed by the life and philosophical writings of the Alcott family patriarch, Amos Bronson Alcott, whom she profiled under the title "Orpheus at the Plough", in the 10 January 2005 issue of The New Yorker, a month before March was published.
-The parallel novel received a mixed reaction from critics, but was nonetheless selected in December 2005 by The Washington Post as one of the five best fiction works published that year, and in April 2006, it won the Pulitzer Prize for Fiction.
-She was eligible for the prize by virtue of her American citizenship, and was the first Australian to win the prize.
+Her next novel, March (2005), was inspired by Louisa May Alcott's Little Women, creating a chronicle of wartime service for the "absent father" of the March girls.
+Some aspects of this chronicle were informed by the life and philosophical writings of Alcott's father, Amos Bronson Alcott, whom she profiled under the title "Orpheus at the Plough" in the 10 January 2005 issue of The New Yorker, a month before March was published.
+The parallel novel received a mixed reaction from critics.
+It was selected in December 2005 by The Washington Post as one of the five best fiction works published that year and in April 2006 it won the Pulitzer Prize for Fiction.